As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 5. Get access to auctions and marketplaces only found in Japan

-If you’re after a one off or one of a kind item in mint condition, this is the place to find it.
-Unfortunately lots of these marketplaces aren’t available to anyone that lives outside of Japan which makes securing the items next to impossible.
+If you’re after a one-off or one-of-a-kind item in mint condition, this is the place to find it.
+Unfortunately, lots of these marketplaces aren’t available to anyone that lives outside of Japan which makes securing the items next to impossible.

-What can I buy at from Japan?
+What can I buy at ‘From Japan’?

-Literally anything you can think of.
+Literally, anything you can think of.

 I’m not kidding.

-From pet supplies and watches, to fashion and antique collectibles, I’m honestly not sure any other shopping categories exist outside of this website.
+From pet supplies and watches to fashion and antique collectibles, I’m honestly not sure any other shopping categories exist outside of this website.

 As it’s so easy to navigate through, does it give me an excuse to spend way too much money on an anime figure?…

-…Well I’m doing it anyway!
+…Well, I’m doing it anyway!

-Ships to: Everywhere other than North African countries, and snacks cannot be sent to Brazil
+Ships to: Everywhere other than North African countries and snacks cannot be sent to Brazil

 But now I’m back in England and the only place that has a somewhat decent selection of books is Amazon.
-The trouble with that is I honestly don’t know which books will benefit me and which wont.
+The trouble with that is I honestly don’t know which books will benefit me and which won’t.
 Whilst I could look through the many reviews most of them have, my time is limited and I’d rather my shopping experience was a little more streamlined.

 OMG Japan’s study book collection is beyond crazy.

-At the current time I’m writing this (July 2021), they have over 800 books! (that’s 34 pages)
+At the current time, I’m writing this (July 2021), they have over 800 books! (that’s 34 pages)

 Beginner, intermediate, advanced, JLPT study, specific series, brands, they’ve got it all!

-The two most impressive ways to filter through the vast selection of books is by subject or by type.
+The two most impressive ways to filter through the vast selection of books are by subject or by type.
 The following is a list of both of them which will prove to you that no matter what area of Japanese you’re studying, you’re covered!

-Business, Business Japanese, Communication, Computers, Conversation, Customer Service, Gakken, Grammar, Hiragana, Hospitality, IT, Kana, kanji, Katakana, Listening, Nursing, Reading, Science, Speaking, Tour Book, Travel, Vocabulary, Writing.
+Business, Business Japanese, Communication, Computers, Conversation, Customer Service, Gakken, Grammar, Hiragana, Hospitality, IT, kana, kanji, Katakana, Listening, Nursing, Reading, Science, Speaking, Tour Book, Travel, Vocabulary, Writing.